rudeboybert/okcupiddata/README.md

 Note:

--   The original data, publication, code, and codebook can be found [here](https://github.com/rudeboybert/JSE_OkCupid)
+-   The original data, publication, code, and codebook can be found [here](https://github.com/rudeboybert/JSE_OkCupid).
--   Usernames are not included
+-   Usernames are not included.
--   Permission to use this data set was explicitly granted by OkCupid
+-   Permission to use this data set was explicitly granted by OkCupid.

 Installation
 ------------